kilnfi/eth-validator-watcher/README.md

 latest set of keys to watch.

 This program exports data on:
-- Prometheus (so you can use Grafana to monitor your validators)
+- Prometheus (you can use [this Grafana dashboard](https://github.com/kilnfi/eth-validator-watcher/blob/main/grafana_dashboard.json) to monitor your validators)
-- Slack (so you can receive alerts on your phone)
+- Slack
 - Logs

 Prometheus server is automatically exposed on port 8000.